quii/go-specs-greet/README.md

 - **Essential complexity** is sometimes referred to as "domain logic", it's the inescapable rules and truths within the domain you work in.
   - For example, "if an account owner takes out more money than is available, they are overdrawn".
 This statement says nothing about computers; this statement was true before computers were even used in banks!

-Essential complexity should be expressable to a non-technical person, and it's valuable to model them in our systems in our "domain" code and in our acceptance tests.
+Essential complexity should be expressable to a non-technical person, and it's valuable to model them in our systems in our "domain" code and our acceptance tests.

 ### Separation of concerns